What is learning experience design?

 LX design is about learning and not so much about teaching, instruction or training.
 The focus is where it should be: on the learner and the process that the learner goes through.
 You definitely have to understand why and how people learn in order to be effective.
 Experiential learning in particular is part of the foundation of LX design.
 As stated in the definition of lxd, you want to design a learning experience that enables the learner to reach the desired learning outcome.
 But how do you do that?
 By making the experience human centered and goal oriented.

 Learning is a human and preferably social process.
 Putting the learner at the center of your design process is called human centered design.
 This is an important part of how and why LX design works.
 This means you have to get to know and understand the people you design for.
 You want to figure out what drives them and how you can ignite their intrinsic motivation.
 That’s why getting in touch with your target audience through interviews, observations and co-creation is indispensable.
 People are both rational and emotional beings.
 We all have wants, needs, hopes, fears and doubts.
 So a great learning experience has to connect on a personal level.
 To do so, being able to distinguish and act upon differences between groups of learners and even individual learners is key.

 A learning experience will make no sense if you don’t reach your goals.
 Choosing and formulating the right goals is an important part of designing a learning experience.
 This can be quite a challenge, depending on the scale and complexity of the experience that you are designing.
-Coming up with activities that enable the learner to actually reach specific goals is what separates a good LX designer from a great one.
+Coming up with activities that enable the learner to actually reach specific goals is vital to a great design.
 That’s where a thorough and innovative approach, like working with the Learning Experience Canvas, can really make a difference.